 Who is able to file a South Carolina wrongful death claim?

 South Carolina Code of Laws Section 15-51-10 specifies that wrongful death claims must be filed by the executor or administrator of the estate of the deceased.
 This person may be named in the estate plan or may be appointed by the court.
 However, while the administrator or executor is the person who will bring a wrongful death claim to court, any damages recovered in the lawsuit will be distributed to the following family members of the deceased:

 - The surviving parents of the deceased if there is no surviving spouse or child

 - Any heirs of the deceased if there are no surviving parents, spouse, or children

-Contact us for a free consultation today
+Are you within the wrongful death status of limitation?
+Then contact us for a free consultation today

 If you have lost a loved one due to the careless or negligent actions of another person, company, or entity, contact The Jeffcoat Firm as soon as possible.
 We have extensive experience helping clients in Richland and Lexington counties through these difficult times.
 Our team will thoroughly investigate your case and work to secure the following compensation on your behalf:

 - Funeral and burial expenses